 Through a proprietary survey, RechargedMD provides an analysis of physicians' experiences in a particular healthcare system.
-Specifically, it identifies major stressors that could be contributing to physician disengagement.
+Specifically, it identifies major stressors that could be contributing to physician burnout.
 There are many known challenges within the current healthcare model, including complexity of the EHR, decreased reimbursement rates, fear of litigation.

 The aim is to improve the healthcare system in which clinicians are practicing, thereby reducing occupational stress, decreasing turnover rates, and improving morale.
-This impactful approach can have far reaching positive results on culture change, physician job satisfaction, and ultimately patient experience.
+This impactful approach can have far reaching positive results on culture change, physician job satisfaction, and ultimately patient care.

 Phase III is a certification program for physicians who have interest in effecting meaningful change within a healthcare system.
 The Emerging Leaders Certification Program provides a curriculum that empowers physicians to positively influence their institution.